 5. Cover and Move: TeamWork

-It is an essential tactic.
+It is an essential tactic of Extreme Ownership.
 Departments and groups within the team must work together to break down silos, rely on one another, and understand who depends on them.
 If they abandon this idea and act independently or against each other, the effects can be disastrous for the team’s overall success.

 Each team member is vital to the team’s success.
 The leader has to define the primary effort and the supporting activities.
 If the entire team fails, everyone fails, even if a single individual or piece of the team performs admirably.
 Pointing fingers and blaming others tend to deepen divisions among groups and individuals.

 Get to know your team members on a personal level.
 Explain to them what you want from them and why, and ask what you can do to assist them in obtaining what you require.
 Make them a member of your team rather than an excuse for your team.